DESTINATION ITINERARIES

 • The best location to stay in Prague is Old Town (the city center).
 However, it is also the most crowded and expensive area.

-• Staying in Old Town puts you within walking distance of many of Prague's most famous sights.
-Old Town has a unique atmosphere with its cobblestone streets, Gothic and Baroque buildings, and lively squares.
-You can immerse yourself in the historic and cultural heritage of the city by simply stepping out of your hotel.
+• Staying in Old Town means you’re close to Prague’s top sights.
+The area has charming cobblestone streets, old Gothic and Baroque buildings, and busy squares.
+You can experience the city’s history and culture just by stepping out of your hotel.

 • List of Old Town hotels.